The GRE and GMAT

 - Candidates must ensure that tests are received by the application deadline in order for the admissions committee to make its decision.

 These are the minimum requirements for GRE and GMAT Tests specific to your MFE application:

 Quantitative Reasoning = 160 Analytical Writing = 3.5

-You must arrange for your official results to be sent directly to the MFE Program Office.
-See the webpage on admissions for the mailing address.
+You must arrange for your official results to be sent directly to the MFE Program.
 If applying to more than one graduate program at the University of Toronto, submit official test scores to each program to which you apply.

 Please ensure that your first and last name is exactly the same on the GRE and GMAT tests as it is on the online application to our program.
 If the names do not match exactly, your scores will not be matched to your application.
 If you erroneously use different names, you must notify the MFE Program Office (firstname.lastname@example.org), giving the names used in each case and your applicant number.

 Applicants who have graduated from a university where the language of instruction is not English must provide (test scores) unless explicitly exempted by one of the SGS categories listed here (see 'Exemptions').
 Any student claiming such exemption must include a statement to that effect, describing the category of the exemption, along with their application.
 Students who falsely claim an exemption will be forced to withdraw from the program upon such discovery.

 You must arrange that official results be sent directly to the the MFE Program Office at the University of Toronto.
 See 'Where to Direct Documentation' on our admission page for the program address.